pretix/pretix-docs/docs/tutorial/continuous-operation/dates.md

 Thus, this page displays the text "You haven't created any dates for this event series yet".
 It also displays two buttons: one for creating a single new date, and one for creating many new dates.

+## Creating a date for regular opening hours

 First, we are going to create a date that represents our regular opening hours.
 In order to do so, we will click the :btn-icon:fa3-plus: Create a new date: button.